Dkranc/easybiz/content/pages/index.md

       text: Unlock Seamless Data Integration & Automation
       color: text-dark
       type: TitleBlock
-    subtitle: Streamline Your Business with Custom Programming Solutions
+    subtitle: Streamline Your Business with Custom Software Solutions
     text: >
       At **Easy Biz**, we specialize in **connecting data from different sources, implementing integrations, and automating workflows**—saving you